-Reduced historical horse racing revenue from casino competition is projected to support current live horse racing schedule but not the industry's future expanded live racing goals
+Casino competition projected to reduce HHR revenue, could support current live racing schedule but not industry's expansion goals

-If all five casinos were established, funds available for live racing purses would be projected to decrease by \$9.4 million (about 40 percent).
+If all five casinos were established, funds available for live racing purses in the future are projected to decrease by \$9.4 million (about 40 percent) from what the estimated future contributions would be without casino competition.
 TIG predicts net gaming revenue from HHR to be 45 percent less in 2025 than it would be without competition from casinos.
 That equates to net gaming revenue of \$165 million instead of \$299 million, a decrease of \$134 million (sidebar).
 As a result, contributions to the VEA would be reduced from approximately \$20.3 million to \$11 million (\$9.4 million).
-Assuming the VEA maintains the same level of deductions for other expenses (the Virginia-Certified Residency Program and operating costs for conducting steeplechase and harness races) just \$7 million of its contribution from HHR is estimated to remain available to fund racing purses.
+Assuming the VEA maintains the same level of deductions for other expenses (the Richmond, and Vinton.
+Virginia-Certified Residency Program and operating costs for conducting steeplechase Net gaming revenue was and harness races) just \$7 million of its contribution from HHR is estimated to remain available to fund racing purses.

-TIG projects that traditional horse racing wagering will not be materially affected by the introduction of casinos, as there is often little crossover between casino gaming and traditional horse racing wagering.
+TIG projects that traditional horse racing wagering will not be materially affected by the introduction of casinos, as there is often little crossover between casino gaming The projected impact of and traditional horse racing wagering.
 Therefore, estimated annual revenue from traditional horse racing wagering is expected to remain unchanged at approximately \$6.2 million.
-Taken together, remaining VEA funds estimated to be available for purses (\$7.0 million) and funds for purses from traditional wagering (\$6.2 million) would equal \$13.2 million after the introduction of casinos.
+Taken together, remaining VEA funds estimated to be available for purses casino opens in all five (\$7.0 million) and funds for purses from traditional wagering (\$6.2 million) would SB 1126 localities in equal \$13.2 million after the introduction of casinos.